Your employees are the first line of defense against cyber threats. Thus, you must instill strong cyber security awareness in the workplace.

 Lacking Effective Employee Training

-While the majority of companies conduct cyber security awareness training, only 25% of business executives believe it is effective.
+While the majority of companies conduct cybersecurity training, only 25% of business executives believe it is effective.
 Yet, training is critical in keeping the information safe.
 Thus, your company must conduct an annual cyber security awareness training.
 Some of the topics you may include are:

 - Reasons for and importance of cybersecurity training